 The annual allowance is a limit on the amount that can be contributed to your pension each year while still receiving tax relief.
 For the current tax year it is capped at £40,000 if you earn less £150,000.
 If you earn more than this your annual allowance may be reduced.
-(Take a look at the ‘Tapered Annual Allowance’ tab for more information) You are currently entitled to tax relief on pension contributions up to the total amount you earn in a year, or £40,000 (the ‘annual allowance’), whichever is lower.
+(Take a look at the ‘Tapered Annual Allowance’ tab for more information) You are currently entitled to tax relief on pension contributions up to the total amount you earn in a year, or up to £40,000 (your ‘annual allowance’), whichever is lower.

-If you’ve already taken benefits from your pension a lower annual allowance limit of £10,000 may apply.
+Important; If you’ve already taken flexible benefits from your pension a lower annual allowance limit of £10,000 may apply.
 Download our MPAA (money purchase annual allowance) factsheet here for more information.

 This tax year saw some significant changes to pension rules for high earners.
-On the 6th April 2016 the amount you can tax-efficiently invest in your pension could be reduced.
-For most people the annual allowance is usually £40,000 but this will be tapered according to your income.
+On the 6th April 2016 the amount you can pay into your pension was tapered according to your income.
 Anyone earning over £150,000 could be affected and those earning more than £210,000 could see their allowance reduced to £10,000.

-Don’t forget, you will only get tax-relief on contributions up to the amount you have actually earned and you must have been a member of a UK registered pension scheme in the relevant tax year from which you wish to carry forward from.
-Read our 'tax relief' factsheet to find out more.
+Remember you must have been a member of a UK registered pension scheme in the relevant tax year from which you wish to carry forward from.

-If you think your pension savings could exceed the lifetime allowance by the time you retire, then you might find our ‘Will your pension be hit by the lifetime allowance?’ guide useful.
+If you think the combined value of your pensions could exceed the lifetime allowance by the time you retire, then you might find our ‘Will your pension be hit by the lifetime allowance?’ guide useful.

 Please remember, the value of investments can go down as well as up so you may not get back the amount you originally invest.
 You cannot normally access money invested in a SIPP until the age of 55.
 The eligibility to invest in a pension depends on individual circumstances and all tax rules may change in the future.
 Fidelity Personal Investing only gives information about products and services and does not provide investment advice based on individual circumstances.
 If you are unsure of the suitability of an investment you should speak to an authorised financial adviser.